 |

-Founded in 2010 by a group of dedicated parents alongside Jill and Eddie Vedder of Pearl Jam, EB Research Partnership (EBRP) is the largest 501(c)(3) nonprofit funding research aimed at finding a cure for Epidermolysis Bullosa (EB).
 Working around the clock with offices in the US and Australia, EBRP utilizes an innovative Venture Philanthropy business model.
 When making a grant to a research project, they retain the added upside of generating a recurring revenue stream if the therapy or product is commercially successful, then use the return on investment to fund additional EB research until a cure is found.

 Founded in 2010 by a group of dedicated parents, Jill Vedder, and Eddie Vedder of Pearl Jam, EB Research Partnership (EBRP) is the largest nonprofit funding research aimed at finding a cure for Epidermolysis Bullosa (EB).

-Over the last decade, EBRP has made remarkable strides, including raising +$60M for life-saving research, contributing to a 20x growth in EB clinical trials, helping to fund the first-ever FDA approved topical gene therapy and treatment for EB families. |
+Over the last decade, EBRP has made remarkable strides, including raising +$80M for life-saving research, contributing to a 25x growth in EB clinical trials, helping to fund the first-ever FDA approved topical gene therapy and treatment for EB families.

 EBRP ensures sustainable funding for future EB research through an innovative Venture Philanthropy Model.
 Instead of simply making grants, EBRP searches the globe to strengthen and accelerate the most promising research projects.
 These projects are vetted through EBRP’s world-class Scientific Advisory Board.In exchange for funding, EBRP takes a financial interest in the work of research institutions.
 When those projects succeed, the returns are reinvested back into other promising EB research initiatives that are also scalable across thousands of other rare diseases.
-Every dollar invested at EBRP is multiplied — potentially many times over.
+Every dollar invested at EBRP is multiplied, potentially many times over.

 EBRP’s Venture Philanthropy Model has been highlighted for its leadership by Harvard, Yale, MIT, the Milken Institute, and Stanford Social Innovation Review.